 What foods are high in healthy fats?

 Avocados 🥑, olives, and flaxseed contain extremely healthy fats.
-Additionally, fatty fish 🐟 such as salmon or mackerel is are great foods with healthy fats.
+Additionally, fatty fish 🐟 such as salmon or mackerel are great foods with healthy fats.

 How can I get healthy fat in my diet?